dotnet/docs-aspire/docs/troubleshooting/connection-string-missing.md

 # The specified name is already in use

+In an Aspire app, code identifies resources with an arbitrary string, such as "database".
+Code that is consuming the resource elsewhere must use the same string or it will fail.

 ## Symptoms

 When your app accesses a service that needs one of the components in your app, it may fail with an exception similar to the following: